kyuheejo/or-scheduling-tool/README.md

 ## The Task

   Operating room schedules are manually devised each day according to a long list of rule structures.

-  There are three types of staffs.
-Each staff type has specific rules regarding maximum coverage which apply in all areas.
+There are three types of staffs and each staff type has specific rules regarding maximum coverage which apply in all areas.

 - **Attendings (ATTG)**: Can be in one room without staff (solo attending coverage), up to two rooms with any combination including a resident (2:1 coverage), or up to three rooms if all assigned staff are nurse anesthetists (3:1 coverage).